mathesar-foundation/mathesar/docs/docs/installation/debian/index.md

 ### Using a remote Postgres server for the internal database

 !!! info
-    We strongly recommend using this setup for stateless deployments when scaling horizontally, because by default the data is stored in the same server on which Mathesar is running.
+    We strongly recommend using this setup for stateless deployments when scaling horizontally, because by default, the data is stored in the same server on which Mathesar is running.
 This data will be lost if the server is deleted.

-By default the internal data is stored in a SQLite database.
+By default, the internal data is stored in a SQLite database.
 If you want Mathesar to use a remote database as its internal database for storing its metadata, you need to set the remote database credentials to the [DJANGO_DATABASE_URL](../../configuration/env-variables.md#dj_db) environment variable.

     1. Edit the config file